pypa/gh-action-pypi-publish/README.md

     password: ${{ secrets.pypi_password }}
 ```

-The example above uses the new [API token](https://pypi.org/help/#apitoken)
+The example above uses the new [API token][PyPI API token] feature of
-feature of PyPI, which is recommended to restrict the access the action has.
+PyPI, which is recommended to restrict the access the action has.

 The secret used in `${{ secrets.pypi_password }}` needs to be created on the
 settings page of your project on GitHub.
 See [Creating & using secrets].